 A student wishing to withdraw from the College must follow this procedure*:

-A student who withdraws from the College at any time during the semester after the last day to add or drop a course will receive a grade of W in all the courses in which the student was registered at the time of the complete withdrawal.
+A student who withdraws from the College at any time after the last day to add or drop a course will receive a grade of W in all the courses in which the student was registered at the time of the college withdrawal.

 *Students may not withdraw from the College (from all courses) via Insite.

-A student who withdraws from the College and is in good standing (with all College offices) at the time of withdrawal, may return within two years without special procedure or permission.
-If the student is not in good standing, s/he must request reinstatement – in writing – via the Registrar’s office.
-In these cases, approval of the Chief Academic Officer is necessary before reinstatement.
+A student, who withdraws from the College and is in good standing (with all College offices) at the time of withdrawal, may request readmission through the Admission Office.
+If the student reapplies and was not in good standing at the time of their withdrawal, the School Dean will review the record as part of the process.

 At any time, if a student’s enrollment lapses beyond two years, s/he may apply to Admissions to return to the College under the current course catalog.
 There is a possibility that the student’s program may no longer be offered – in such a case, the student will need to choose a new program out of the current course catalog.
 Further, the student’s prior coursework, including previously transferred credits, will be evaluated and compared to current programs.
 Depending on the time away, a student may need to retake courses to fulfill degree requirements.
 Individual programs may impose additional restrictions on returning to that program following a withdrawal.

 Technical courses good for up to 5 years (science & technology)

 Professional courses good for up to 10 years (prefix-related or as specified)

 General Education no time limit (English/Math/Non-required Elective, i.e., PSYC, SOCI, HUMN, etc.)